shockbytes/RxFirebaseKtx/README.md

 Handy Kotlin extension functions to use Firebase with reactive extensions.

 # Sample usage

+Consider this `SampleContent` class used for all further operations.
 ```Kotlin
     data class SampleContent(
         val id: String = "",